spec-journalism/gss-diversity/README.md

 In Columbia, for every field, what has race/ethnicity representation looked like in the last twenty years?

+## Setup

+1. Run `pipenv shell` to enter the virtual environment subshell
+2. Run `jupyter notebook` to start your local notebook server

 ## General steps

 1. Data collection: Export csv with data you want from [interactive](https://ncsesdata.nsf.gov/ids/gss)